CloudLabsAI-Azure/apim-lab/apim-lab/5-versions-revisions/index.md

 Task 2.4: Make current revision

-### Now, click on Next from the lower right corner to move on to the next page.
+### Now, click on Next from the lower right corner to move on to the next page for tasks.